 - Independent oil palm plantations owned by smallholder farmers.
 Critical issues faced by this type of producer organization are that the product price is totally determined by the external market, and that land expansion cannot be understood clearly.

-OPAL Indonesia’s research activities take place in both peat and non-peat land areas.
+OPAL Indonesia’s research activities took place in both peat and non-peat land areas.
 Peatlands are a vulnerable ecological zone, so local households’ livelihood systems are full of uncertainty; while non-peat land areas have lower levels of vulnerability.
-The OPAL Indonesia team, based at CARDS IPB, are in communication with key informants from Kutai Kartanegara district.
-Stakeholders come from district-level government, NGOs, oil palm plantation companies and smallholder farmers.
+The OPAL Indonesia team, based at CARDS IPB, were in communication with key informants from Kutai Kartanegara district.
+Stakeholders came from district-level government, NGOs, oil palm plantation companies and smallholder farmers.

 To spread the word on OPAL Indonesia’s activities, CARDS IPB made OPAL booths with name OPAL PROJECT on CARDS IPB website: http://psp3.ipb.ac.id/web/?page_id=2296

 Workshop and game sessions with local policy makers in Indonesia (January 2018)

 Workshop and game sessions (August and December 2017)